 7 Iconic Whitby Streets from the Past That You Must Visit

-There is much history in its streets, history that tells of its shipbuilding past, the sea and the importance of fishing and the popularity of Jet which increased when Queen Victoria chose it after losing her husband, Albert.
+There is much history that lies within the cobbled streets of Whitby, history that tells of its shipbuilding past, the sea and the importance of fishing and the popularity of Jet which increased when Queen Victoria chose it after losing her husband, Albert.
 Everything she wore had to be black and Jet was the answer rather than traditional gemstones.

 Wherever you go in Whitby you will find something of interest, whether it is the streets themselves, the old cottages or the quaint shops.
 Visitors come from far and wide on day trips, for weekends and for longer stays in season.
 There is plenty of tourist information available for those not familiar with Whitby while many visitors return time and again and know exactly what they want to do.

-Here is a selection of some of the most important streets of Whitby; there are more but start here.
+Here is a selection of some of the most important streets of Whitby, from its ship building past to its modern day tourist attractions.

 Looking for a great bed and breakfast for your next stay?
 The Leeway, an award winning B&B, is just a short walk from town and offers a delicious breakfast.

-Sandgate which leads off Market Place is a good place to find that Jet.
+Sandgate which leads off Market Place is a good place to find a selection of Whitby Jet Shops.
 Incidentally, if you want to know more about this gemstone which is in fact fossilised remains of monkey puzzle trees, head to the Whitby Jet Heritage Centre in Church Lane.
-Market Place has been a trading area since the middle of the 17th Century and you will still find stalls today.
-Sandgate acts as a busy high street without having that name.
-Its name comes because it leads to the sands.
+The Market Place at the end of Sandgate has been a trading area since the middle of the 17th Century and you will still find stalls today.

 Every visitor to Whitby should make sure that he or she goes to Grape Lane because it is the home of the Captain Cook Memorial Museum.
 Cook was from North Yorkshire and there are a number of places that students of his life of adventure and exploration should visit in the Region.
 This Museum is certainly among the most important while elsewhere in Whitby next to the Whale Bone Arch at the top of the Khyber Pass is an impressive bronze statue of Cook.
 The museum building was once the home to local shipbuilders, John and Henry Walker who employed Cook as an 18 year-old merchant navy apprentice.